#1 in Sleep Product Research

 Sleep Number bed owners overall give the return policy fair-to-poor ratings.
 Owners like the trial period but do not like that they must pay return shipping if they send it back.
 Competitor air bed brands usually have less costly return policies.
 (For more information, see returning a mattress: what you should know.)

-SLTD Rating (Sleep Like The Dead's rating) for Select Comfort / Sleep Number is a "B." The rating is based on a combination of factors including product ratings by consumers, customer service, years in business, accuracy of marketing claims, warranty and Better Business Bureau ratings.
+SLTD (Sleep Like The Dead) rating for Select Comfort / Sleep Number is a "B." The rating is based on a combination of factors including product ratings by consumers, years in business, customer service, return policy, accuracy of marketing claims, transparency of specifications, warranty, Better Business Bureau (BBB) rating and rating stability, number of BBB complaints / business size ratio.

-Select Comfort Corp., the manufacturer of Sleep Number beds, is currently accredited with the Better Business Bureau and has an "A+" rating.
+Select Comfort Corp., the manufacturer of Sleep Number beds, currently has an "A+" rating which it has maintained for several years.
 About 380 complaints against Select Comfort Corp. have been filed in the past three years.
-The company's rating historically has been mostly stable.
 Learn more about BBB ratings and what they mean.

 1" regular foam